 Before a lender will grant you a mortgage it will insist on a valuation to prove the property is worth what you're paying for it.
-The size of the valuation fee will vary by lender and property value but for a property costing £200,000 expect to pay around £200 (source: Halifax Building Society January 2018).
+The size of the valuation fee will vary by lender and property value but for a property costing £200,000 expect to pay around £100 (source: Halifax January 2018).

-The basic valuation is for the lender's benefit so that it feels comfortable lending against the property.
-If your property is rented out, then a rental assessment will also be required.
+The basic mortgage valuation is for the lender's benefit so that it feels comfortable lending against the property.

 You may feel you want to add a survey to the valuation that gives you a report on the general condition of the property.

-Costs vary but for a valuation and survey on a house costing £200,000 expect to pay around £445 (source: Halifax Building Society January 2018).
+Costs vary but for a valuation and survey on a house costing £200,000 expect to pay around £445 (source: Halifax January 2018).

-If you are buying an older property or one in a general state of disrepair you may choose a full structural survey.
+If you are buying an older property, or one in a general state of disrepair, you may choose a full structural survey.

 This is a thorough survey that examines the structural condition of the property and gives you advice on repairs.

 Depending on the property expect to pay between £500 and £1,000.